How To Stream Plex to a Samsung Smart TV

 Plex Samsung smart TV app will not connect to the Plex Media Server

 Once the Plex app would open and stay that way, I wanted to get up and running as quickly as possible.
-So not being able to connect the app to the network was annoying to say the least.
-I had the correct IP, router and DNS settings, the Plex Media Server was online, the network was good, the TV had an internet connection, Netflix worked fine but Plex would not connect.
+So not being able to connect the app to the network was annoying, to say the least.
+I had the correct IP, router, and DNS settings, the Plex Media Server was online, the network was good, the TV had an internet connection, Netflix worked fine but Plex would not connect.

-Thanks to the internet, I found out that secure connection within Plex settings was interfering with the app.
+Thanks to the internet, I found out that a secure connection within Plex settings was interfering with the app.
 Turning it off enabled the app to work properly.
 Go to Settings and Network Settings in Plex and turn off Secure Connection.
 Voila, it works!